eDyablo/study-docker-way/course introduction/README.md

 In simple words Docker helps build lightweight and portable software containers that simplify application development, testing, and deployment.

 Of course Docker is a lot more complicated than this simple definition.
-But from a user point of you it's a command-line or UI tool that allows to create, maintain and manage containers on the user's system.
+But from a user point of view it's just a command-line or UI tool that allows to create, maintain and manage containers on the user's system.

 ### What are containers?